Faris-07/Battleship/README.md

 - Make a 2 player version of the game.
 - Highlight the win or lose message with more effect.

+## Testing
+- Due to the nature of the project, testing has been implemented throughout the entire project mainly debugging through running the program in the terminal as well as debugging using the python debugger.
+This is shown by commits of refactoring code.
+- Sections of code where developed before implementation to make sure it worked and also where run throught the PEP8 validator.
+- Limit testing has been conducted by myself, users and peers on slack through the peer-code-review channel, there is currently no reported issues that cause the game to break.

+## Validator Testing

+- HTML
+    - Not within project scope.

+- CSS
+    - Not within project scope.

+- JS
+    - Not within project scope.

+- Python
+    - No errors were found when passing through the [PEP8 Validator tool](http://pep8online.com/)

+- **Lighthouse**

+    - Not within project scope.

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: